Skip to content

 spawnfile build fixtures/multi-runtime-team --out ./bundle/team --tag my-team

 Same flow regardless of project complexity.
-One compile, one build, one run.
+One compile, one build, one detached run, one live status check.

 spawnfile compile still emits a standard Docker build context, so manual docker build remains supported when developers want to inspect or tweak the emitted output before building the image.